l0x539/CTFs-writeups/ropemporium/ret2win/README.md

 ## Understanding

-In this challenge, we try to redirect the execution by inputing a malitious pattern (characters) in an input field that the running program asks for
+In this challenge, we try to redirect the execution by inputing a malicious pattern (characters) in an input field that the running program asks for

 ## Recon